NithinU2802/Diabetes_parkinson-Disease-Prediction/Readme.md

     cmd: pip install -r requirements.txt

 # Steps Implemented to train the model
-    1. Made an x and y lable to classify the data for prediction.
+    1. Make an x and y label to classify the data for prediction.
-    2. Using classifier object for enhancing the service of SVM which provide an prediction for the model.
+    2. Using classifier objects to enhance the service of SVM, which provides a prediction for the model.
-    3. Before classifier the lables are need to be standardized that makes mode to be trained with scalar object.
+    3. Before classifiers, the labels need to be standardized, which makes mode to be trained with a scalar object.

 # To find the accuracy of the given data
     # Execute to find the accuracy of model